Sure, Southwest Idaho is known as a haven for skiers and a magnet for snowmobilers, but that's just the tip of the Idaho iceberg!

 Festival of Trees: Take a glittering tour through a forest of themed trees decorated by Boise businesses at this storied fundraiser for Saint Alphonsus Hospital.
 Canyon County, just a short drive from the Boise airport, hosts its own sparkling version to benefit the Meals on Wheels program.

 Lights, lights, lights: These gargantuan displays pack enough wattage to make Clark Griswold’s efforts look like a nightlight.
 Winter Garden aGlow takes over the Idaho Botanical Garden, as it has for nearly 40 years.
 Grab a hot drink, and take in scene after scene.
 Scentsy Commons, the Meridian fragrance company, opens its grounds so the public can meander through more than 40 miles of eye-catching lights.
 Not to be outdone, Indian Creek Plaza — a.k.a. the heart of the City of Caldwell — transforms into a winter wonderland of more than one million (yes, one million!) lights.
-Outdoor mall-and-entertainment hub The Village in Meridian goes all out with the decorations, but if the kids (or you) are too tired for a walk, check out Christmas in Color Drive-Thru at the Idaho Fairgrounds in Boise.
+Outdoor mall-and-entertainment hub The Village in Meridian goes all out with the decorations, but if the kids (or you) are too tired for a walk, check out Christmas in Color Drive-Thru at Roaring Springs in Meridian.
 Tune your radio to the event’s station to sync music with the dazzling lights.

 December